APNewsBreak: Red Sox, Yanks, Cubs sent 2019 luxury tax bills

-Three teams owe tax, according to end of year figures sent to clubs on Wednesday and obtained by The Associated Press.
-The Chicago Cubs must pay $7.6 million following a season that ended with September fade and no postseason berth.
+Three teams owe tax, according to end-of-year figures sent to clubs Wednesday and obtained by The Associated Press.
+The Chicago Cubs must pay $7.6 million following a season that ended with a September fade and no postseason berth.

 New York has run up a total of $348 million in tax since the payroll restraint system began in 2003, owing money in each year except 2018.
 The Los Angeles Dodgers are second at $150 million, followed by the Red Sox at $50 million and the Cubs at $11 million.